pi3rrot/blackarch-install-scripts/README.md

 Install From ArchLinux - v0.4 Release (See Github Tags)
 --------------------------------------------------------
     - v0.4 comes with several install options:
-        1. Install from LiveCD - Dump everything to your partition.
+        1. Install from Live-ISO - Dump everything to your partition.
         2. Install from Repository - Install packages you choose From BlackArch Official Repository.
         3. Install from Blackman - Download And Compile Packages from their PKGBUILD.